Best prices without any hidden costs

 The large city of Dunedin offers wonderful beaches and campgrounds, from which the sound of the sea can already be heard in the RV.
 But Dunedin is not only about hours of beach walks.

 On the nearby Otago Peninsula, the only albatross colony breeding on the mainland can be spotted.
 The best place to see the birds is the Royal Albatross Centre.

 Milford Sound is one of the landmarks of New Zealand's South Island.
 It posters dozens of travel brochures and patiently poses as the best photo the New Zealand tourist has probably ever taken.

 Along the shores of Lake Te Anau, visitors head towards the magnificent bay for a magnificent boat trip, often accompanied by dolphins.
 This can only be topped by the equally popular helicopter flight.
-However, free camping with the campervan is prohibited in Milford Sound, as the place is located in a national park.
+However, free camping with the RV is prohibited in Milford Sound, as the place is located in a national park.

 Queenstown is one of the most picturesque towns on the South Island.
 Here, everything is really geared towards tourism.
 The shore promenade entices with countless first-class restaurants in front of magnificent lake views.
 Beautiful hiking trails lead directly from Queenstown along the shore of Lake Wakaputi.